 Society’s obsession with protein has skyrocketed, and it’s all over our grocery store shelves—from protein-fortified cereals, chips, and crackers to protein waters.
 For parents, protein is definitely top of mind as you try to get even a morsel into your buttered noodle-obsessed kid’s body.
 But are we stressing a little more than we need to be?
 When it comes to protein for kids, how much do they really need?

 Simply put, children need protein but they don’t need a lot of it.
-I know, sounds hard to believe, but before you spit out your (microwaved) coffee in shock here’s what you need to know.
+I know, sounds hard to believe, but don’t spit out your (microwaved) coffee in shock just yet.
+If your kid’s protein intake is consuming your thoughts, here’s what you need to know.

 What makes protein so important anyway?